cecois/cbbutil/updaters/MISSINGSandNEWS.md

 * ice t's love of non-standard air travel
 	* that time he wz in the met life blimp
 	* 51,24:00
-* regina krimp doesn't make it through her song
+* regina crimp doesn't make it through her song
 	* tarrytown 2016,4:46
 * i have time for x more
 	* 412,1:13:47,2 more